Birth Control Available Through No Drama

 • No hormones

-• Controlled by female and can be inserted hours before sex
+• Can be inserted hours before sex

 • Reusable